Ultimate Travel Guide California: Everything you need to know about solo travel in California.

 Visa: The USA has one of the strictest visa control systems in the world, so it’s very important to consider this when planning your travel to California.
 I’m fortunate enough to be from the UK which is part of the Visa Waiver Program and makes me eligible to apply for an ESTA visa.
 Many countries are part of the VWP but make sure you double check when planning your trip to California.

 Transportation: Public transport in California isn’t the best.
 The easiest way to travel throughout the state is by driving (road trip time!) or by flying.
 You can however get buses between cities and the Pacific Surfliner Amtrak train runs along 350 miles of California coastline from San Luis Obispo to San Diego via Santa Barbara and Los Angeles.
+Buses and trains are probably the most convenient option for solo travellers but don’t be afraid to drive on your own too!

 Trip Planning – Travel Guide: California